 Pro Tip: If you don't want to use up that leftover can just yet, good news!
 You can store sweetened condensed milk in the fridge for up to a month if you transfer it to a sealed container.

-Can you think of other ways to use up half a can of sweetened condensed milk?
+Can you think of other ways to use up sweetened condensed milk?
 Leave a comment below and share with us your suggestions.

 Looking for other ways to substitute common ingredients?